Variable Selection for Individualized Treatment Rules with Discrete Outcomes: Numerical Studies

-For both count outcomes and binary outcomes, we consider three scenarios with two sample sizes (500 and 1000), where the baseline model is misspecified in scenario 1, and the treatment model is misspecified in scenario 2.
-In scenario 3, both models are correctly specified.
-As the number of predictors is small in this experiment, we compare our proposed PDR with unpenalized doubly robust A-learning.
-For PDR, we consider two alternative initial estimators: in the first case, referred to as PDR1, it is obtained from A-learning; and in the second, PDR2, from our proposed IRGLM approach.
-The $\textbf{\textsf{R}}$ package \texttt{drgee} \citep{zetterqvist2015doubly} is implemented to obtain the A-learning estimates.
+For both count outcomes and binary outcomes, we consider two scenarios with two sample sizes (500 and 1000).
+The baseline model is misspecified in scenario 1 (a linear working model is used), and the treatment model is misspecified in scenario 2 (the propensity score is setting to $0.5$ for all the observations).
+For PDR, we consider two alternative initial estimators: In the first case, referred to as PDR1, the estimator is obtained from A-learning, and in the second, PDR2, from our proposed IRGLM approach.
+Finally, we refer to unpenalized A-Learning and the methods in \citet{zhang2018variable} and \citet{zhang2022subgroup} as UA, ZZ1, and ZZ2, respectively.

-Tables \ref{tab:count_value} and \ref{tab:binary_value} present the error rate (proportion of times the estimated optimal ITR fails to coincide with the true optimal ITR), value, false negative rate (i.e., setting a tailoring variable's coefficient to 0 when it should be non-zero), false positive rate (i.e., selecting a tailoring variable, when the coefficient should be in fact be zero), mean absolute error (MAE): $\lVert {\bpsi_0-\widehat\bpsi}\rVert_1$ and mean squared error (MSE): $\lVert {\bpsi_0-\widehat\bpsi}\rVert_2$ of the blip parameter estimates of the three methods for binary and count outcomes respectively.
-In summary, all three methods have good performance (as they are all doubly robust methods), however, our proposed PDR1 and PDR2 outperform the unpenalized method with respect to the error rate, value, and estimation error for both types of outcomes in all three scenarios regardless of the sample size.
-No obvious difference in the error rate, value, and variable selection performance were observed between PDR1 and PDR2 in the simulations.
-Nonetheless, in scenario 2 for binary outcomes, the estimation error (MAE and MSE) is slightly smaller for PDR1 than PDR2, but this difference in estimation error does not translate into a noticeable difference with respect to the error rate or the value function.
+Tables \ref{tab:count_value} and \ref{tab:binary_value} present the error rate (proportion of times the estimated optimal ITR fails to coincide with the true optimal ITR); value; false-negative rate (i.e., setting a tailoring variable's coefficient to 0 when it should be nonzero); false-positive rate (i.e., selecting a tailoring variable when the coefficient should in fact be zero) of the blip parameter estimates of the three methods for binary and count outcomes, respectively.
+In summary, all four methods have similar and good performance; this is expected as they are all doubly robust methods.
+For count outcomes, in scenario 1 with sample size 500, ZZ2 has the smallest error rate and the largest value; as the sample size increases to 1000, our proposed PDR1 outperforms other methods with respect to error rate and the value.
+As for scenario 2, our proposed PDR1 and PDR2 outperform all other competing methods regardless of the sample size.
+For example, when $n=1000$, PDR2 has the smallest error rate as well as the largest value; moreover, the FP and FN are both 0.
+The results of methods evaluated here for binary outcomes generally exhibit similarities to those for count outcomes.